🕗 Thursday, July 9 UPDATE

 Occasionally, we offer evening picking sessions for those who can’t make it during the day—however, these are not frequent and depend on how much of the crop is picked in the morning.
 We are also open on select weekend days.

-For the most up-to-date picking times, please check our pick your own page or follow us on social media—we update them regularly!
+For the most up-to-date picking times, please check our today's conditions page or follow us on social media—we update them regularly!

 Pricing